0xAX/asm/content/asm_4.md

         cmp byte [rsi], 0
         ;; If we reached the end of the input string, reverse it. je reverseString
-        ;; Load byte from the rsi to al register and move pointer to the next character in the string. lodsb
+        ;; Load a byte from the rsi to al register and move pointer to the next character in the string. lodsb
         ;; Save the character of the input string on the stack. push rax